mbartoli/vagrant-torch7/README.md

-# ocroxy-vagrant
+# torch7-vagrant
-Vagrant for ocroxy
+Vagrant for torch7